logo dark logo light logo

 Ripple Peperomia (Peperomia Caperata)

-Ripple peperomia has unique, heart-shaped leaves in a variety of shades, including red, gray, purple, cream, and green.
+Ripple peperomia has unique, heart-shaped leaves in various shades, including red, gray, purple, cream, and green.
 Some species have textured leaves in various colors and patterns.

 Ripple peperomia is easy-care and prefers bright, indirect light from an east or north-facing window.
 A plant that does not receive sufficient light will grow slowly or not at all.
 Too much light can fade or burn the plant’s foliage.

 Ripple peperomia prefers well-drained soil.
-Water the plant when the top one inch of soil feels dry.
+Water it when the top one inch of soil feels dry.

 spider plant (middle)